-My research is about climate change and health.
-My main interest is public health interventions, health communication and policy and also tobacco control and prevention.
+My research is in the field of climate change and health.
+My main interest is climate adaptation, climate communication and policy development.

 I´m a professor of Public Health, with the orientation climate change and health.
 My PhD is in epidemiology and public health sciences and my main research focus has for many years been weather, climate, climate change and health impacts, with a specific interest for adaptation and vulnerable populations.

 I lead research in low to high income countries, some examples of topics of doctoral students over the years: heat exposure and health outcomes in Costa Rican sugarcane harvesters, weather and weather extremes in association to mental health in Vietnam, climate change aspects on health in northern Sweden, household mitigation of greenhouse gas emissions and dengue risk communication in local Indonesian communities understanding knowledge, attitudes, and practice to improve action.
 In recent years I have started a research line on climate change.
 I lead a WP on the topic in the Horizon project Catalyse, that started in late 2022.

 I was the integrating editor for health and co-authored the 2015 "Lancet Commission - Health and climate change: policy responses to protect public health".
 Since the start of the global “Lancet Countdown 2030 on Health and Climate Change" in 2016 I have co-led the working group on adaptation, planning, and resilience for health.
 In September 2021 I became the chair of the new initiative Lancet Countdown in Europe, established as a research collaboration with the mission to monitor health and climate change with annual updates for the region.
 The Lancet Countdown in Europe is a partner organisation of the European Climate and Health Observatory, a joint initiative of the European Commission and the European Environment Agency.